abhinpai/pai-portfolio/docs/react/hooks/hooks_effect.md

 > "React Hook Warnings for async function in useEffect: useEffect function must return a cleanup function or nothing"

 To solve this issue you need to call a Synchronous method.
-Event if this new one are Async.
+Even if this new one is Async.

 ```jsx {5-10}
 export default function Example() {